Blog Posts in July 2016

 My friend Jeremy Stretch wrote an IPAM+DCIM tool for Digital Ocean and open-sourced it.
 As the tool was designed by networking engineers to manage data center networks (more in Jeremy’s blog post), it might be a better fit than other tools out there.
 In any case, check it out and let me know how it works.

-I was listening to the fantastic SDN Trinity podcast while biking around Slovenian hills and almost fell off the bike while furiously nodding to a statement along the lines of “I hate how every SDN vendor loves to bash networking engineers.”
+I was listening to the fantastic (now gone) SDN Trinity podcast while biking around Slovenian hills and almost fell off the bike while furiously nodding to a statement along the lines of “I hate how every SDN vendor loves to bash networking engineers.”

 Few years ago a bunch of engineers agreed that the customers need a comprehensive “IPv6 Buyer’s Guide” and thus RIPE-554 was born.
 There are also IPv6 certification labs, US Government IPv6 profile and other initiatives.
 The common problem: all these things are complex.